 While many young people think of gardening as an activity for their grandparents, more Millennials than ever have started picking up their spades and shovels.
 With 18 to 34-year-olds making up 29% of all gardening households, a generational shift in gardening interest is spurring change in the industry.
 Today we’re seeing more millennial gardeners.
+And although they may not all be experts in the field and need some help from florida lawn care companies to get the basics covered, it’s now becoming more popular for this age group more than ever!

 Historically, we haven’t been swift to couple technology and gardening, but that’s gradually changing.
 This is especially true with younger interests, smaller living spaces, and the need for increasingly creative ways to grow our greens.
 While we already know that starting a garden indoors is the best way to get your greens to grow, companies like Apple and Miracle-Gro are taking it to the next level.